hporro/mcleap/README.md

 # MCLEAP

-Computing the Delaunay triangulation of moving points in the GPU.
+Computing the Delaunay triangulation of moving points in 2D in the GPU.

 ## Getting Started